StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl/README.md

 As [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia) v3 will be based on projects (e.g. [StatisticalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) or [StatisticalRethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl)) and use [Pluto](https://github.com/fonsp/Pluto.jl) notebooks, I have converted the book's `listings` in the first 3 chapters to Pluto Notebooks.
 Clearly, Julia code and statistical explanations are only available in the `Statistics With Julia` book.

 Furthermore, from chapter 4 onwards, `Statistical Rethinking` follows the Bayesian approach while `Statistics With Julia` opts mostly for the frequentionist view (see section 5.7).
-The material in chapters 4 and 5 of `Statistics With Julia` is included in notebooks in the
+The corresponding material in chapters 4 and 5 of `Statistics With Julia` is included in notebooks in the early chapters of the
 StatisticalRethinkingStan and StatisticalRethinkingTuring projects.

 # Usage